nocomplexity/FreeAndOpenMachineLearning/nlp.rst

 More and more NLP techniques are used products that have serious impact on our daily lives.
 A misinterpreted pronounced word like ‘stop’ can have several meanings when used within an autonomous driving car.
 Maybe you just meant to warn your children instead of stopping the vehicle on a dangerous intersection.

-Creating good NLP based application using machine learning is hard.
+Creating good NLP based applications using machine learning is hard.
 A simple test that gives an indication of the quality is to use a the sentence “Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo”.
 This sentence is correct.
 But many NLP algorithms and applications cannot handle this very well.
 Similar sentences exist in other languages.
 We humans are by nature good with complicated linguistic constructs, but many NLP algorithms still fail with this simple example.
 Some background information on this sentence can be found on Wikipedia (https://en.wikipedia.org/wiki/Buffalo_buffalo_Buffalo_buffalo_buffalo_buffalo_Buffalo_buffalo )